dsebban/md-blog/f_brackets.md

 The goal of this post is to understand this syntax and why you would need it.
-In order to do so we  will gradually climb the ladder of abstractions and answer the following questions :
+In order to do so we  will gradually climb the ladder of abstractions and answer the following questions:

-- What is a value ?
+- What is a value?
-- What is a proper type ?
+- What is a proper type?
-- What is a first-order type ?
+- What is a first-order type?
-- What abstracts over a first-order type ?
+- What abstracts over a first-order type?
-- Why do I need `F[_]` ?
+- Why do I need `F[_]`?

-# What is a value ?
+# What is a value?

 Values represent raw data.
 They have the lowest level of abstraction and are the simplest concept that we need to deal with.